 - Specialize!
 It's better to be clearly useful to an employer in one area than to be moderately useless at several.

 - Focus intensely on a skillset with a short shelf-life, such as a front-end or mobile development framework.
 If you focus on something like Java, .Net or system administration, you'll be competing against people who have been doing it for a decade.

 - Once you have skills you think might be employable, start growing your network.
 Document your learning in a blog.
 Go to meetups.
 Talk to people and make it clear you're searching.

-Can you tell us what an average day looks like for you just now?
-What are you working on and what is your lifestyle like?
+Can you tell us what an average day as a freelance web developer looks like for you just now?

 I usually spend about 1-2 hours per day working on Alchemist Camp.
 Most of that is creating tutorials, but there's occasional customer support, writing emails, etc. I'm also still coding more features and sections into the site, bit by bit.